 Aideen recently returned to New York and found the perfect fit at Fork Films.

 Prior to joining Fork Films in October 2014, Ameena worked with several notable media-related companies in New York City and Los Angeles, including Conde Nast Entertainment, CBS, Paramount Pictures, Comedy Central, and ITVS.

 Ameena holds a B.S. in Finance from the University of Southern California.
 She currently resides in New York City with her husband and daughter and travels extensively in her free time.

-Joining the team at K2 Pictures in 2003, Juli worked on pilots and specials for VH1, Comedy Central, PBS, Sci-Fi Channel, Independent Film channel, Court TV, ESPN, and the Sundance Channel as production coordinator/ manager, graphics designer, editor, and post production supervisor.
-She also served as producer/writer/editor on video packages for awards events.
+Juli then went on to work with K2 Pictures on productions for VH1, Comedy Central, PBS, Sci-Fi Channel, IFC, Court TV, ESPN, and the Sundance Channel, juggling roles such as production coordinator/ manager, graphics designer, editor, and post production supervisor.

 As a filmmaker her work explores American social and cultural history with a particular interest in gender, popular entertainment, and material culture.

 She is currently directing BIG TOP, LITTLE LADY, a feature documentary exploring the lives of female circus performers who thrilled and dazzled the crowds during the height of the American train circuses.
 Her first film, THIS IS HOW I ROLL, takes a behind the scenes look into the intense subculture that is modern day men’s roller derby.
 In a sport dominated by women, what happened when the men want to play, too?

 She occasionally teaches the course “Launching Your Documentary” at Brooklyn Brainery, a community-driven, crowd sourced educational space.

 Prior to joining Fork Films in 2010 her experience included work in theatre, film, television, and commercial production.